StefanDataAnalyst/Portfolio/DOEN_Case_Study/README.md

 ## 📎 Detailed Case Study

-For a more detailed description of the analysis, model design and implementation choices, see the [full case study (Dutch, PDF)](./DOEN_Case_Study_Detailed_NL.pdf).
+For a more detailed description of the process analysis, model design and implementation choices, see the [full case study (Dutch, PDF)](./DOEN_Case_Study_Detailed_NL.pdf).